-Physical quality - How the model is physically represented and available to stakeholders; a matter of medium.

-Empirical quality - The comprehensibility of the model to its intended audience in terms of size, complexity, the number of symbols/graphemes used in a model, etc

-Syntactic quality - Conformity to the syntax of the modelling language.

-Semantic quality - How well the model reflects the knowledge (harboured by the domain expert) of the modelled domain.

-Social quality - The level of agreement between the stakeholders involved about the model.
+- Physical quality-How the model is physically represented and available to stakeholders; a matter of medium. - Empirical quality-The comprehensibility of the model to its intended audience in terms of size, complexity, the number of symbols/graphemes used in a model, etc. - Syntactic quality-Conformity to the syntax of the modeling language. - Semantic quality-How well the model reflects the knowledge (harbored by the domain expert) of the modeled domain. - Social quality-The level of agreement between the stakeholders involved about the model.

+Fig. 4.11 The Sequal framework for model quality